X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Call address: $FED2
 Communication registers: .X , .Y
 Preparatory routines: None
-Error returns: .C = 1 in case of error
+Error returns: c = 1 in case of error
 Stack requirements: 0
 Registers affected: -

-**Description:** If .C is set, the routine `keymap` returns a pointer to a zero-terminated string with the current keyboard layout identifier in .X/.Y.
-If .C is clear, it sets the keyboard layout to the zero-terminated identifier pointed to by .X/.Y.
-On return, .C is set in case the keyboard layout is unsupported.
+**Description:** If c is set, the routine `keymap` returns a pointer to a zero-terminated string with the current keyboard layout identifier in .X/.Y.
+If c is clear, it sets the keyboard layout to the zero-terminated identifier pointed to by .X/.Y.
+On return, c is set in case the keyboard layout is unsupported.

 Keyboard layout identifiers are in the form "DE", "DE-CH" etc.